worknitinsukthe-Git/worknitinsukthe-Git/README.md

-# Project Notes: Nova Suraksha Voice Agent
+# Nova Suraksha Voice Agent — Complete Project Notes

+Everything about this project, written so you can explain any part of it in an
-Everything about this project in one place — what it is, the technologies, how every file works, how one turn flows end to end, and the concepts behind it.
+interview: what it is, every technology and why it was chosen, every file and what it does, how one conversation flows end to end, the hard problems and how they were solved, and the real bugs that were found and fixed along the way.

 ---

+## Contents

+1. What this project is
+2. Technologies and why each one
+3. Every file, and what happens when you run it
+4. One conversation, end to end
+5. The hard parts
+6. The business layer
+7. Latency
+8. Testing a voice agent without a microphone
+9. Bugs found and fixed (and how each was diagnosed)
+10. Interview questions, answered
+11. Glossary

+---

 ## 1. What this project is

+**Priya** is a voice agent for a fictional hospital, Nova Suraksha Multispeciality Hospital in Hyderabad.
+You talk to her through a microphone and she talks back through your speakers.
+She can book, cancel and reschedule appointments with eight doctors across seven departments, answer questions about timings, fees and the address, route emergencies to the emergency line, and refuse to give medical advice.

-A **voice agent** called Priya that books hospital appointments.
-You talk into your microphone, it listens, thinks, and talks back through your speakers.
-It runs entirely in the terminal — no web UI, no phone line, no telephony.
+It runs entirely in a terminal.
+No web page, no phone line, no telephony.

-It is built as a **cascading pipeline**: several separate models chained one after another, each waiting for the one before it.
+And it is built **without any voice-agent framework** — no LiveKit, no Pipecat, no Vapi.
+Every step of the pipeline is written by hand in Python so that every step can be understood, measured and tuned.

+### The pipeline

 ```text
  You speak